Penetration Testing in the Cloud: Ensuring Safety in AWS Environments

 Post-exploitation assesses the extent of access and potential damage.
 Techniques include:

-- Privilege Escalation: Attempting to gain higher levels of access within the AWS environment.
+- Privilege Escalation: Attempting to gain higher access levels within the AWS environment.

 - Data Exfiltration: Simulating data exfiltration to understand the impact of a successful breach.